 What are the best practices for selecting a CRM software?

-To centralize your data assets in a top-notch CRM is good, but to unlock growth with hyper-automation, deep integrations, and data-driven insights on Marketing is so much better.
+But to unlock growth with hyper-automation, custom integrations, and data-driven insights on Marketing & Sales is so much better.

-Here are 6 take aways based on our extensive experience as CRM and integrations experts:
+Here are 6 takeaways based on our extensive experience as CRM and integrations experts:

 With bad/poor integrations around your CRM, you just cannot make data-driven decisions for your PA, Marketing, Membership, Business Development, Operations, Projects....
 The base is to have deep integrations with Microsoft 365, website, forms, marketing tools, chatbot...